Jill Steel PhD

 Thesis title: Children's Reading and Wellbeing: Exploring the influence of Reading to Dogs

-I am a PhD student within Moray House School of Education and Sport.
+In 2023 I was awarded my PhD which I completed at the Moray House School of Education and Sport.
 My primary interests are in children and young people's wellbeing and literacy outcomes, and how Reading to Dogs may support these.

 I have created and developed the Reading to Dogs intervention, Paws and Learn™, partly informed by practising teachers.